On the Counting of Involutory MDS Matrices: Some results on Near-MDS matrices

 \begin{lemma}\cite{MDS_Survey,GR15} Any Type-I circulant-like matrix over $\mathbb{F}_{2^r}$ cannot be involutory. \end{lemma}

-In~\cite{MDS_Survey}, it is shown that a Type-I circulant-like matrix of odd order cannot be orthogonal, while~\cite{GR15} demonstrates that a Type-I circulant-like matrix of even order cannot be both orthogonal and MDS.
+In~\cite{MDS_Survey}, it was shown that a Type-I circulant-like matrix of odd order cannot be orthogonal, while~\cite{GR15} demonstrated that a Type-I circulant-like matrix of even order cannot be both orthogonal and MDS.
 However, we will now show that this result does not hold for NMDS matrices.
-Specifically, in the following theorem, we prove that there are exactly two $4 \times 4$ orthogonal Type-I circulant-like NMDS matrices over the field $\mathbb{F}_{2^r}$.
+Specifically, in the following result, we prove that there are exactly two $4 \times 4$ orthogonal Type-I circulant-like NMDS matrices over the field $\mathbb{F}_{2^r}$.